 If you’re reading this, you’re probably interested in hiring a motorcycle accident attorney and have a lot of legal questions about your accident.
-The team at Benson & Bingham wants to help you and answer your initial questions, regardless of whether you end up retaining us to represent you.
+The team at Benson & Bingham wants to help you and answer your initial questions, regardless of whether you end up retaining our firm.
 Below we discuss some ideas for how to select the right motorcycle attorney and what questions to ask prior to making a decision about who to retain for your case.

 Motorcycle accidents can upend people’s lives.
 If you’ve been involved in a motorcycle accident, then you’ve likely suffered some pretty serious injuries.
 If you are a spouse or family member of a motorcycle accident victim who suffered serious injuries or died in an accident, you are probably struggling through an extremely difficult and emotional time.

-Our first piece of advice is to get the medical help that you need to make sure that you are in the physical condition and frame of mind where you feel like you can hear, understand, and respond to legal advice.
+Our first piece of advice is to get the medical help that you need to make sure that you are in the physical condition and frame of mind where you can competetntly hear, understand, and respond to legal advice.
 We want you to come to us as soon as you can, but not before you’re ready.

 We don’t expect anyone who has suffered the trauma of a motorcycle accident, either as a victim or as a victim’s loved one, to come to us with every piece of evidence that we need to build a case.
 It’s our job to put together a compelling case for why you should receive compensation from the parties who harmed you.

 However, you will provide your motorcycle accident lawyer with a head start if you collect as much evidence as you can before your first meeting.
 Medical records, police reports, any insurance documentation, and any photographs or videos that you took at the accident scene are always helpful.
 Also, it can be extremely helpful if you refrain from making any repairs to your motorcycle until after you speak with an attorney and someone can inspect it.
-In the event a mechanical defect led to your accident, that damaged bike is going to to be the single most important piece of evidence you have.
+Retain your clothing, helmet, gloves and shoes etc… In the event a mechanical defect led to your accident, that damaged bike is going to to be the single most important piece of evidence you have.